SATVIK2204/SATVIK2204/README.md

 <h1 align="center">Hi 👋, I'm Satvik</h1>

 Satvik this side, a final year undergrad, specializing in CSE.
-I have deep interest in learn and exploring new technologies and problem solving.
+I have a deep interest in learning and exploring new technologies and problem-solving.
 Talking about me, I have experience developing RESTful API and extending them to a Web App, using technologies like NodeJS, ExpressJS, MongoDB, EJS, HTML, CSS, and many more.
 I also have interned as an AI Development Intern where I worked upon the Data Extraction/Scraping, Cleaning, Organizing part of the ML pipeline.
 One of the skills that I built over my period as an intern and am proud of is, learning things on the go and applying them to add value to work.
 I am keen on building products and applying the knowledge I have, to solve real-world challenges and learn new skills in the internship.

 Also, I am open to work.
-So, if you are hiring let's connect.
+So, if you want a guy who can put in the work to get the task done along with a creative edge to tackle the problem at hand efficiently, let's connect.

 ### GitHub Stats:
 <p align="center">